Eight tenants remain at Osgoode Avenue properties pass Oct. 31 eviction

 In both situations, there is a real fear that many of the current tenants could end up homeless.

-“A real fear of homelessness, I think is what exists for the tenants, and that’s because of the shame, the reality that we did not have affordable housing in the city or in or in many cities,” said third-year U of O common law student Meaghan Coker who is a student in Wiseman’s class.
+“A real fear of homelessness, I think is what exists for the tenants, and that’s because of the shame, the reality is that we do not have affordable housing in the city,” said third-year U of O common law student Meaghan Coker who is a student in Wiseman’s class.

 “Housing is a human right,” Coker said referring to its recognition from the United Nations Declaration of Human Rights and Canada’s 2019 National Housing Strategy Act.